-Subject to the provisions of the Charter regarding Excess Shares (as defined below), the holders of the outstanding shares of Common Stock have full voting rights, one vote for each share held of record.
-Subject to the provisions of the Charter regarding Excess Shares and the rights of holders of preferred stock of the Issuer, holders of Common Stock are entitled to receive such dividends as may be authorized by the Board of Directors out of funds legally available therefor.
-Upon liquidation, dissolution, or winding up of the Issuer (but subject to the provisions of the Charter and the rights of holders of preferred stock of the Issuer), the assets legally available for distribution to holders of Common Stock shall be distributed ratably among such holders.
+Subject to the provisions of the Charter regarding Excess Shares (as defined below), the holders of the outstanding shares of Common Stock have full voting rights, which entitles them to one vote for each share held of record.
+Subject to the provisions of the Charter regarding Excess Shares and the rights of holders of preferred stock of the Issuer, holders of Common Stock are entitled to receive such dividends as may be authorized by the Board of Directors out of assets legally available therefor.
+Upon liquidation, dissolution or winding up of the Issuer (but subject to the provisions of the Charter and the rights of holders of preferred stock of the Issuer), the assets legally available for distribution to holders of Common Stock shall be distributed ratably among such holders.
 Holders of Common Stock have no preemptive or other subscription or conversion rights, and no liability for further calls upon shares.
 The Common Stock is not subject to assessment.

-The Transfer Agent and Registrar for the Common Stock is First Chicago Trust Company of New York.
+The Transfer Agent and Registrar for the Common Stock is Equiserve Trust Company, N.A.

-Pursuant to the Issuer's Charter and By-laws, shareholders of the Issuer are entitled to receive advance notice of annual and special meetings of shareholders of the Issuer.
-Notice is given to a shareholder when it is personally delivered to him, left at his residence or usual place of business, or mailed to him at his address as it appears on the Issuer's records.
+Pursuant to the MGCL and the Issuer's Bylaws, stockholders of the Issuer are entitled to receive advance notice of annual and special meetings of stockholders of the Issuer.
+Notice is given to a stockholder when it is personally delivered to him, left at his residence or usual place of business, or mailed to him at his address as it appears on the Issuer's records.

-Under the Maryland General Corporation Law (the "MGCL"), a Maryland corporation generally cannot dissolve, amend its charter, merge, sell all or substantially all of its assets, engage in a share exchange or engage in similar transactions outside the ordinary course of business unless approved by the affirmative vote of stockholders holding at least two thirds of the shares entitled to vote on the matter unless a lesser percentage (but not less than a majority of all of the votes entitled to be cast on the matter) is set forth in the corporation's charter.
-The Charter does not provide for a lesser percentage in such situations.
+Under the MGCL, a Maryland corporation generally cannot dissolve, amend its charter, merge, sell all or substantially all of its assets, engage in a share exchange or engage in similar transactions outside the ordinary course of business unless approved by the affirmative vote of stockholders holding at least two thirds of the shares entitled to vote on the matter unless a lesser percentage (but not less than a majority of all of the votes entitled to be cast on the matter) is set forth in the corporation's charter.
+Except for Article Ninth of the Charter, which provides that the Company is subject to termination at any time by the vote of holders of a majority of the outstanding shares of Common Stock entitled to vote on the matter, the Charter does not provide for a lesser percentage in such situations.